sigstore/helm-charts/.github/pull_request_template.md

 **Checklist**

 - [ ] Chart version bumped in `Chart.yaml` according to [semver](http://semver.org/).
 Where applicable, update and bump the versions in any associated umbrella chart
 - [ ] Variables are documented in the `values.yaml` and added to the README.md.
 THe [helm-docs](https://github.com/norwoodj/helm-docs) utility can be used to generate the necessary content.
-Use `helm-doc --dry-run` to preview the content
+Use `helm-docs --dry-run` to preview the content
 - [ ] JSON Schema generated
 - [ ] List tests pass for Chart using the [Chart Testing](https://github.com/helm/chart-testing) tool and the `ct lint` command